TheArcticGiraffe/Kay-s-Campaign-Wiki/Kay's Campaign Wiki/Wiki/Locations/Settlements/The Keep.md

 ### Description

 Tall interconnected tower made of the fungal network that makes up the [[Mycelium Grove]].
-Located a few miles (40 minutes) into the grove when coming from the [[Gate Elevator|elevator]].
+Located a few miles (40 minutes) into the grove when coming from the the gate elevator.

 A large trade hub, and is frequently bustling with people.
 As well, it is a place of importance to the [[Myconid|myconids]]